JMSONNE/In-Out/README.md

 # In & Out Cuts landing page

 This is a landing page for a local hair salon in the city I live in.
-Built for them for free.

 ### Tech

 1. React
 2. Vite
 3. Bootstrap CSS
+4. MUI
-4. React router
+5. React router

 ### This site will be hosted on Vercel once complete